 Divorce and Family Lawyers with Offices in Hackensack, New Jersey

 Although financial squabbles are common during divorce proceedings, most parents will agree that their children are their most precious assets.
 Unfortunately, during the often contentious divorce process, children can become collateral damage, even if both parties have the best of intentions.
-Protecting your children and ensuring that a resolution that serves their best interests is achieved can be difficult, particularly when disagreements arise with regard to parental fitness, parental rights and obligations, and what exactly is best for your child’s future.
+Protecting your children and ensuring a resolution that serves their best interests is achieved can be difficult, particularly when disagreements arise concerning parental fitness, parental rights and obligations, and what exactly is best for your child’s future.

-In some cases, parental alienation threatens to cause serious harm to a child’s emotional well-being, while in other cases, unmarried parents may have conflict over mothers’ vs. fathers’ rights with regard to custody and parenting time.
-Regardless of the circumstances, child custody arrangements require many important determinations, including who will have the authority to make decisions regarding the child’s health, education, and general welfare.
+In some cases, parental alienation causes serious harm to a child’s emotional well-being, while in other cases, unmarried parents may have conflict over mothers’ vs. fathers’ rights concerning custody and parenting time.
+Regardless of the circumstances, child custody arrangements require many important determinations, including who will make decisions regarding the child’s health, education, and general welfare.
 When confronting such emotionally-charged and life-altering issues, it is critical to find an advocate who will hold your child’s best interests as paramount, while working to achieve a configuration that best serves your family moving forward.

 Child Custody Arrangements in New Jersey

-In order to begin devising the optimal child custody arrangement, it is first essential to understand the different forms of child custody in New Jersey.
+To begin devising the optimal child custody arrangement, it is first essential to understand the different forms of child custody in New Jersey.
 The key distinction in child custody determinations is physical vs. legal custody, each of which spells significant implications for your child’s future.
-Under New Jersey law, legal custody refers to the decision-making power of one or both parents with regard to the child’s health, education, religious upbringing, and general well-being.
+Under New Jersey law, legal custody refers to the decision-making power of one or both parents regarding the child’s health, education, religious upbringing, and general well-being.
 Conversely, physical custody pertains only to your child’s primary place of residence.
 In other words, physical custody governs where your child is raised, while legal custody governs how your child is raised.